XuzheZ/MAPSeg/README.md

 # MAPSeg
 MAPSeg: Unified Unsupervised Domain Adaptation for Heterogeneous Medical Image Segmentation Based on 3D Masked Autoencoding and Pseudo-Labeling

 :beers: Accepted @ CVPR 2024!
+Camera-ready version: [ArXiv](https://arxiv.org/abs/2303.09373).
 We are refining the code to be released and aim to upload it by the <ins>end of April</ins>.

 We are currently:
 - Merging code of centralized/federated/test-time UDA into the same codespace.